 Scientific consultation: NCDS at 68 and BCS70 at 56

-We are developing a joint NCDS-BCS70 sweep, and experts across the scientific, policy, third, and private sectors are invited to input.
+We are developing a joint NCDS-BCS70 sweep, and experts across the scientific, policy, third, and private sectors have provided valuable input.

 About the joint NCDS-BCS70 sweep